 Take a Horseback Ride on the Beach

-Some companies even provide all day packages that include a guided ride and canopy zip line course, as well as a private authentic Guanacaste Gourmet BBQ.
+Some companies even provide all day tour packages that include a ride with a tour guide, a canopy zip line course, and a private, authentic Guanacaste Gourmet BBQ.
 The experience can be enjoyed by most athletic levels, however, it’s best to inquire with the tour company to ensure there are no age, weight, height, or health requirements.
-The best company to book this experience with is Black Stallion Ranch in Santa Cruz.
-Check out their rates and full list of activities here.
+Check out the best horsebackriding tours in Tamarindo and book an excursion for your next trip!

 Relax in the Tidal Pools on Playa Langosta